NTU-FRELab/fish-flow/README.md

 ***

 ### File List
-#### File: Abiotic\_factor.csv
+#### File: Abiotic variable.csv

-**Description: The data were used to present the environmental conditions of each research site and analyze the extrinsic drivers of fish energy flows.
-The data of `Human_pop`, `PP`, `PAR` and `SST` were from different online database (see data sources), while the data of remained variables were obtained from field survey.**
+**Description: The data were used to present the environmental conditions of each research site and analyze the abiotic drivers of fish energy flows.
+The data of `Human_pop`, `PP`, and `SST` were from different online database (see data sources), while the data of remained variables were obtained from field survey.**

 ##### Variables

 * Site: Survey sites
 * Human_pop: Human population
 * PP: Primary production
-* PAR: Photosynthetically active radiation (the proxy for the light intensity)
 * SST: Sea surface temperature
 * SS: Stable substrate
 * US: Unstable substrate
 * S4: Fine scale slope
-* S32: Rough scale slope
+* S32: Coarse scale slope
 * PROC4: Fine scale profile curvature
 * PLC4: Fine scale planform curvature
-* PROC32: Rough scale profile curvature
+* PROC32: Coarse scale profile curvature
-* PLC32: Rough scale planform curvature
+* PLC32: Coarse scale planform curvature
 * SC: Surface complexity

-#### File: Biotic\_factor.csv
+#### File: Benthic composition.csv

-**Description: The data were used to analyze the intrinsic drivers of fish energy flows.
+**Description: The data were used to analyze the biotic drivers of fish energy flows.
 All the data were obtained from field surveys using photo-quadrat methods.**

 ##### Variables